The 12 Best Competitive Intelligence Tools in 2023

 Whether you are a team of 1 bootstrapping your product or a large enterprise with a dedicated competitive intelligence team, you’ll find the best software for your needs.

-What is Competitive intelligence, and why it matters?
+What is Competitive intelligence, and why does it matter?

 Alright, let’s chat about competitive intelligence, or CI for short.
 What’s that, you ask?
 Well, think of it as your secret weapon.
 It’s like having a map that shows exactly what your competitors are up to, where the market’s heading, and what kind of bumps or gold mines might be ahead.